adammcdonagh/open-task-framework/README.md

 ## Batches

 Batches are a little more complex.
-They do not contain any task definitions, only the list, and order of excecution for each task.
+They do not contain any task definitions, only the list, and order of execution for each task.

 A batch task can have multiple options set that determine the execution order and conditions, as well as how failures and task reruns are handled.